native-api/cpython/Doc/library/tkinter.rst

 Tix
    `Tix <https://core.tcl.tk/jenglish/gutter/packages/tix.html>`_ is an older third-party Tcl package, an add-on for Tk that adds several new widgets.
    It's deprecated in favor of Ttk.
+Tkinter provides bindings for Tix, and official Python binary releases come with it bundled.

 Tkinter Modules